LittlePlanetCD/Sonic-Nexus-Decompilation/README.md

 # Sonic Nexus (2008, RSDK) Decompilation for the Nintendo Switch
-A Full Decompilation of Sonic Nexus (2008) by Taxman, made by RDC, ported to Nintendo Switch via hackery using HeyJoeWay's CD switch port as a baseline.
+A Full Decompilation of Sonic Nexus (2008) by Taxman, made by RDC, ported to Nintendo Switch via hackery using HeyJoeWay's CD switch port as a baseline for fixes.

 # Installation Instructions